AL-ANWARTECH/EthicalNex-Task-API/ethicalnex/README.md

 Task Management API
 Overview
 The Task Management API helps users efficiently manage their tasks.
-It provides functionality to create, update, delete, and organize tasks.
-Ideal for to-do lists or productivity tools, this API is secured with JWT authentication and deployed on PythonAnywhere.
+It allows users to create, update, delete, and organize tasks, making it ideal for to-do lists or productivity tools.
+The API is secured with JWT authentication and is deployed on PythonAnywhere.

 Features
 User Authentication: Secure login with JWT (JSON Web Token).